clothildesc/clothildesc/README.md

 👋 Hello!
-I'm Clothilde, a passionate and driven web developer specializing in Ruby on Rails.
+I'm Clothilde, a passionate web developer specializing in Ruby on Rails.
 After building a solid foundation in marketing, I transitioned into web development through a rigorous bootcamp at Le Wagon.
 Now, I channel my creativity and skills into crafting web applications.

 ## 🌟 Tech Skills